Maheshkumar-novice/AstroMath/README.md

-# AstroMath - (Work In Progress - will be complete on aug 5)
+# AstroMath - (Work In Progress - will be completed on aug 5)
 ## Destroy Asteroids By Solving Math and Save The Earth
 ## The Odin Project - [Jam](https://itch.io/jam/top-jam-1) - 1